justinbloomfield/uninotes/yr1/sm2/econ1102/lec.md

 - Income measure of GDP counts all the income earned in the economy
 - Production measure of GDP counts the number of goods produced in the economy

-Y = C + I + G + NX
+GDP = C + I + G + NX
 C (Consumption), I (Investment), G (Government), NX (Net Exports)

 NX = Merchandise exports - Imports
-Negative NX is a “leakage” from a domestic enomy because some economic expenditure is in effect flowing out of the country into the rest of the world
+Negative NX is a “leakage” from a domestic economy because some economic expenditure is in effect flowing out of the country into the rest of the world

 ## L8